sunbeam-labs/sunbeam/docs/usage.rst

 Testing
 -------

-We've included a test script that should verify all the dependencies are installed and Sunbeam can run properly.
+We've included tests that should verify all the dependencies are installed and Sunbeam can run properly.
 We strongly recommend running this after installing or updating Sunbeam:

 .. code-block:: shell

-   bash tests/run_tests.bash
+   pytest tests/ -vvl

 If the tests fail, you should either refer to our troubleshooting_ guide or file an issue on our `Github page <https://github.com/sunbeam-labs/sunbeam/issues>`_.